cryptoscan-pro/orca-sdk/README.md

 # @cryptoscan/orca-sdk

-The fastest and easiest way to trade on Orca
+The fastest and easiest way to trade on Orca.

 - Get rate/price of coin in USD/Solana
 - Buy/Sell coin